 • Driveway fit: two car lengths plus extra height — confirm overhead clearance

-The 30-yard roll-off handles home additions, full-kitchen or full-bath remodels, and weeklong Grand Prairie job sites.
+The 30-yard roll-off handles home additions, full-kitchen or full-bath remodels, and weeklong job-site output across Grand Prairie.

 A matte-black 40-yard roll-off dumpster staged on a large Grand Prairie commercial construction lot, with a hooklift delivery truck parked alongside under bright midday sky.